The Red Wing Diner in Walpole, Mass.: Amazing Comfort Foods,

 suburban, Italian-American lunch and dinner selections in large

-rolls in the Boston suburbs.
-The homemade heavy-on-the-cheese,
+rolls in the suburbs.

 Roast turkey dinner from the Red Wing Dinr in Walpole, Mass.